Hillel at the University of Illinois Urbana-Champaign: Building

 From 1923 until 1950, Hillel used several buildings to host programs and events.
 Those same buildings served both as the home of the UI Hillel, and as the national Hillel headquarters as well.
 The first building was built solely for Hillel and was erected in 1950–1951.
 The building was designed by Max Abramovitz, an architect who designed the Assembly Hall and Krannert Center for the Performing Arts.
-After construction, the building was named the Benjamin Frankel Memorial in honor of the late Rabbi Frankel, who was the first director of the local Hillel Foundation.
+After construction, the building was named the Benjamin Frankel Memorial in honor of Frankel, who was the first director of the local Hillel Foundation.
 Among those attending the building's dedication was former first lady Eleanor Roosevelt.
 The building provided event opportunities to the Jewish student community, with the chapel seating 100 for religious services and the auditorium accommodating for 300 for lectures, dramatics, social gatherings, and recreation.
 The library, seminar rooms, and social rooms were used by both students and the community.
 The building also housed kitchens and the caretaker's and administrative suites.
 The original Hillel Foundation offered more than twenty courses, for both graduate and undergraduate students, concentrating in Hebrew studies and Jewish culture and society.

 Hillel's new facility, The Margie K. and Louis N. Cohen Center for Jewish Life, opened on December 4, 2007.
 The building was designed by the Chicago firm of Amstadter Architects.

-On May 15, 2018, the Champaign City Council unanimously approved providing an honorary street name on the street block between 5th and 6th street, where Hillel's buildings have been standing since 1949.
-The Honorary Rabbi Ben Frankel Way sign was installed on July 7, 2018 and is planned to remain up for 10 years.
+On May 15, 2018, the Champaign City Council approved an honorary street name on the block between 5th and 6th street, where Hillel's buildings have been standing since 1949.